 How effective are the leadership and management of the school as a church school?

 The Governing Body would really appreciate your support in answering these questions in relation to your experience and your children’s experience here.
-Your views of the difference we are making in these areas, the impact on your children and your observations of our Christian distinctiveness.
+Your views of the difference we are making in these areas, the impact on your children and your observations of our Christian distinctiveness would be really useful.
 Some topics may include:

 Stories they tell you at home